vincenzo-gulisano/Liebre/docs/sourcesopssinks.md

 Please notice:

-1. As for the example in [the basics](), you need to specify an id for the operator you are adding (in this case _inSource_).
+1. As for the example in [the basics](basics.md), you need to specify an id for the operator you are adding (in this case _inSource_).
-2. Instead of a BaseSource (as in [the basics]() example), you are now passing a _TextSourceFunction_, for which you only specify the method _getNext(String line)_.
+2. Instead of a BaseSource (as in [the basics](basics.md) example), you are now passing a _TextSourceFunction_, for which you only specify the method _getNext(String line)_.
-3. As for the example in [the basics](), you need to specify the key of the stream to which the Source forwards tuples.
+3. As for the example in [the basics](basics.md), you need to specify the key of the stream to which the Source forwards tuples.

-#### Operator - Map
+#### Operator - Map (complete examples [here](https://github.com/vincenzo-gulisano/Liebre/blob/master/src/main/java/example/TextMap2.java) and [here](https://github.com/vincenzo-gulisano/Liebre/blob/master/src/main/java/example/TextMap1.java))

 The Map operator allows you to transform each input tuple into a different output tuple (possibly of a different type).
-In the following example we transform each input tuple of type _InputTuple_ into a tuple of type _OutputTuple_:
+In the following example, we transform each input tuple of type _InputTuple_ into a tuple of type _OutputTuple_:

 ```java
 class InputTuple implements Tuple {